Speed Watch in Elstead

-This is the website for the original Elstead Community Speed Watch scheme that ran between 2010 and 2011.
-It was successful in recording surprisingly large numbers of vehicles driving at more then 35 mph in the village and a worrying proportion at speeds ranging from 40-60 mph.
+The original Elstead Community Speed Watch scheme ran between 2010 and 2011.
+It recorded surprisingly large numbers of vehicles driving at more than 35 mph in the village and a worrying proportion at speeds ranging from 40-60 mph.

 The scheme was wound up because of a shortage of volunteers.

-Many people in Elstead were unhappy at the number of drivers who do not stay within the speed limit.
-This makes it more difficult for pedestrians to cross the road safely, especially children and elderly people catching buses, and for local drivers pulling out onto the main road.
+Many people in Elstead are unhappy about the number of drivers, most of them just passing through the village, who do not stay within the speed limit.
+This makes it more difficult for pedestrians to cross the road safely at peak periods and for local drivers pulling out onto the main road.
 It is also scary for riders of bikes and horses using the roads.

 There does not seem to be much reason to drive over the limit.
 Elstead is about 1 mile across and driving five miles an hour faster saves no more than 20-30 seconds.
-Can anybody give me any good reason for driving above the limit?
+It is difficult to see any good reason for driving above the limit.

 In the first check 5 vehicles, including a waste lorry, were captured travelling at 36-39 mph in the Milford Road and one driver received a speeding ticket from PC Pete Harris for driving at 38 mph past the shops.
 Warning signs were in place and the volunteers were wearing obvious yellow jackets.